jamen/pull-spawn-process/readme.md

 pull(values(['foo', 'bar']), cat)
 ```

-Commands are duplex streams with an additional `error` stream to handle `proc.stderr`
+Returns a duplex stream with an additional `error` prop to handle `proc.stderr`.
+The other child_process methods are available too.

 ## Install